 Long Sleeve Shirt

-Start with a base layer made of polyester to help wick away the sweat in order to keep your toddler from cooling off.
+Start with a base layer made of merino wool or polyester to help wick away the sweat in order to keep your toddler from cooling off.
 If you choose to use a cotton long sleeve shirt this will be breathable and soft for their sensitive skin.
 However, if you are doing a lot of physical activity this may cause the shirt to get wet from the sweat.

 Choose a pair of pants that is comfortable to move in while playing in snow pants.